V999TEC/Octopussy/README.md

 The parameter passed to the jar indicates the number of columns to create on the right hand side of the display.

+The example above shows that 10am is the cheapest time to start an activity taking 1hr.
+The price is 15.88p on average.

+Another example is that a longer 3.5 hour activity is best started earlier at 09:30 since the average unit price will be 16.47p during the seven 30-minute slots.

+Obviously the task requiring electricity generally won't use it evenly across the period, so the program is just a guide, but it's better then a random choice.

 By default, the display will show a vertical bar to the right of the asterisks that indicate the unit cost in each 30 minute period
 A parameter value larger than value 0 will display a 24 hour time stamp HH:MM to assist when viewing the (potentially many) rows
 Values larger than 1 will display increasingly more columns, containing average prices for periods of 1hr, 1.5, 2hr, 2.5 3hr... etc up to 9.5